 Our participants often struggled when using our animation interface.
 With this interface, all differences between the two graphs appear and disappear at the same time.
-This combined movement confused participants when multiple types of changes were present in the same thread of activity, an effect also noticed by Ghani et al. [13].
-In such cases, edge latency changes would cause existing nodes to move down and, as they were doing so, trample over nodes that were fading in or out due to structural changes.
-PA11 complained, "Portions of graphs where calls are not being made in the after trace are fading away while other nodes move on top of it and then above it ...it is confusing."
+This combined movement causes two problems.
+First, it creates a large amount of visual flux when both structural and edge latency differences are present within the same thread of activity.
+This confused users and prevented them from accurately identifying differences.
+PA11 complained, "Portions of graphs where calls are not being made in the after trace are fading away while other nodes move on top of it and then above it ... it is confusing."
 These sentiments were echoed by many other participants (e.g., SA11, PA12, SA10, PA13).